michalskalski/puppet-crashdump/README.md

-# Puppet Module for Linux crashdumps
+# Puppet Module for Linux Kernel crashdumps

-This puppet modules helps enable crashdumps on various Linux distributions.
+This puppet modules helps enable crashdumps for the Linux kernel on various Linux distributions.
 As of now it is tested on Ubuntu and CentOS.

 ## Documentation

-Enabling Linux Crashdumps:
+Enabling Linux Kernel Crashdumps:

 ```puppet
      include crashdump